Woodhaven and Cross Bay Boulevards buses: Addition of Q53, extension of Q21, and MTA Bus takeover

 On May 8, 1950, a major fire occurred on the wooden trestle of the LIRR Rockaway Beach Branch over Jamaica Bay, ending direct rail service to the Rockaway peninsula.
 On June 25, Triboro Coach, which was owned by Green Lines' shareholders, began operating replacement bus service from the Woodside LIRR station to Rockaway Park on a temporary grant from the city.
 The Q53 officially began service on June 28, 1956, two days after IND Rockaway Line service commenced on the parallel Rockaway Beach Branch.
 It later gained popularity as a route from mainland Queens to Rockaway Beach and Rockaways' Playland during summer months, as did the Q21 and Q21A.

 On January 9, 2006, the MTA Bus Company took over the operations of the Green Lines routes as part of the city's takeover of all the remaining privately operated bus routes.
 On February 20, 2006, the city took over the operations of Triboro Coach.
 Shortly after the takeover, in April 2006, the Q53 nonstop express was converted to a standard limited-stop service, with the MTA adding six stops along Woodhaven and Cross Bay Boulevards.
 In January 2007, the Q53 was routed away from the 63rd Drive subway station, running the entire length of Woodhaven and Cross Bay Boulevards.
 On August 31, 2008, the Q21 was extended north along Woodhaven Boulevard.
 These service changes led to an increase in ridership along the corridor.
 Due to the shift in ridership patterns, late night service on the Q11 after midnight was truncated to Pitkin Avenue on September 12, 2010.
 Q21 service was also adjusted to run for longer during the evenings.

 Split of Q21 and Q52

 On January 8, 2012, the Q21 was rerouted from Rockaway Park to Arverne near the Beach 67th Street station, to serve the growing "Arverne by the Sea" urban renewal development.
 A limited-stop branch of the Q21 was also created, running during weekday rush hours and bypassing the Lindenwood section of the route.
 On July 1 of that year, several major changes took place along the corridor.
-The Q21 limited branch was converted into the Q52 Limited and expanded to seven days a week, while the Q21 local was truncated to Howard Beach.
+The Q21 Limited was converted into the Q52 Limited and expanded to seven days a week, while the Q21 local was truncated to Howard Beach.
 Overnight service on the Q11 to Hamilton Beach after 10:00 PM was eliminated.
 In addition, two additional limited stops for the Q52 and Q53 were added along Cross Bay Boulevard in Howard Beach, closing a gap in service previously filled by the Q21.